Lemon

 Extraction Process and AromaLemon essential oil is typically extracted through cold pressing of the fresh lemon peel, preserving its potent and fresh citrus aroma.
 The oil has a light, zesty fragrance that is often described as energizing and uplifting, making it a popular choice in both aromatherapy and cleaning products.

 The cold pressing method helps to retain the oil’s natural compounds, ensuring that its therapeutic properties are fully preserved.
 This process has been used for centuries to capture the powerful benefits of citrus essential oils.
+Explore all the MONQ blends that contain this amazing oil in our Lemon Collection.

 Famous Quotes and Historical Significance